Chandrashekhar-1995/devTinder/homework.md

 - Add required, unique, lowercase, min, minLength, trim,
 - add default value
 - Create a custom validate function for gender
-- Improve the DB schema - PUT all appropiate validations on each fieldin schema
+- Improve the DB schema - PUT all appropiate validations on each field in schema
 - Add timestamp to the userSchema
 - Add API Level validation on Patch request & Signup post api
 - DATA Sanitization - Add API validations for each field